Lithuania & Latvia: Vilnius to Riga

 Hill of Witches; 2-3 miles, easy.
 Nagliai Nature Reserve; 1.5 miles, easy

-Set out on a walk this morning to the pedestrian ferry dock, where you embark on a short crossing to the picturesque Curonian Spit.
-This 60-mile stretch of sand dunes separates the Curonian Lagoon from the Baltic Sea and connects Lithuania and the Kaliningrad Oblast (an exclave of Russia).
-The lagoon’s tranquil waters are part of a migration route for millions of birds each year.
-Throughout your day, keep an eye on the sky for the great cormorant and the grey heron, two of the majestic birds that nest on the spit.
+Set out this morning on a walk to the pedestrian ferry dock, where you embark on a short crossing to the picturesque Curonian Spit.
+This 60-mile stretch of sand dunes separates the Curonian Lagoon from the Baltic Sea and links Lithuania with Russia’s Kaliningrad Oblast.
+The lagoon’s calm waters lie along a major migration route for millions of birds each year.
+As you explore today, watch the skies for great cormorants and grey herons, two of the many majestic species that nest on the spit.

-Back at the hotel, you can relax, visit the Maritime Museum at Fort Wilhelm, or head to the 235-year-old Švyturys Brewery where the nation’s most popular beer is made.
-Dinner is on your own.
+Back at the hotel, you may choose to relax, visit the Maritime Museum at Fort Wilhelm, or stop by the 235-year-old Švyturys Brewery, home to Lithuania’s most popular beer.
+Dinner is on your own this evening.

 Included Meals: Breakfast, Lunch

-In the charming enclave of Beržoras, you’ll visit with locals who have invited you to lunch in their home.
-Foraged berries and mushrooms have been a staple on the Lithuanian table for generations, and today you’ll have the chance to sample them along with a feast of meats, vegetables, and freshly baked breads with just-made butter.
-You might even try a national favorite, žemaičių blynai, or Samogitian pancakes.
-Your meal is served on earthen dishes and eaten the local way—with wooden spoons—and in the spirit of the old Lithuanian proverb, “One can manage without gold, but not without bread.”
+In the nearby town of Plungė, enjoy a special visit with locals who welcome you into their home for lunch.
+Foraged berries and mushrooms—staples of the Lithuanian table for generations—are likely to be featured, along with a hearty feast of meats, vegetables, freshly baked breads, and just-churned butter.
+You might even sample a national favorite: žemaičių blynai, or Samogitian pancakes.
+Meals are served on earthenware dishes and eaten the traditional way—with wooden spoons—in keeping with the old Lithuanian proverb, “One can manage without gold, but not without bread.”

-Your final destination today is the lower Zemgale region of Latvia.
-You pass fields of wheat and yellow flowers en route to your elegant manor house to enjoy dinner.
+Your final destination today is the Zemgale region of southern Latvia.
+As you journey north, pass through gently rolling fields of wheat and bright yellow rapeseed flowers en route to your elegant manor-house hotel, where you’ll enjoy dinner this evening.

 Included Meals: Breakfast, Lunch, Dinner

-This morning, you walk right from your manor house to the massive Rundāle Palace, a sprawling butter-hued Baroque wonder.
-Built for the Dukes of Courland in the 18th century, today its splendid residences and gorgeous gardens serve as a museum and a great source of Latvian pride.
-Start your visit with a guided tour in the palace, marveling at the many rooms.
-There’ll be time to explore the property further and enjoy lunch on your own at one of the many cafes on the property.
-For those that wish, an optional golf cart tour of the extensive gardens is available for approximately 4 euros per person.
+This morning, walk directly from your manor house to the grand Rundāle Palace, a sprawling, butter-hued Baroque masterpiece.
+Built in the 18th century for the Dukes of Courland, the palace now serves as a museum and a cherished symbol of Latvian heritage.
+Begin your visit with a guided tour of the opulent interiors, admiring the richly decorated rooms.
+Afterwards, enjoy time to explore the palace grounds at your own pace and have lunch at one of the on-site cafés.
+For those interested, an optional golf cart tour of the extensive formal gardens is available for an additional fee (approximately 6 euros, cash only).

 Included Meals: Breakfast, Dinner

-underwater, part of the Baltic Sea.
-Today, it is a vast wetland that supports thousands of species of flora and fauna, including the white wagtail.
-This mesmerizing bird with white, gray, and black plumage is the national bird of Latvia. Ķemeri’s lakes, mires, marshes, and bogs are a distinctive feature of the region, and you’ll witness their tranquil beauty up close in the Great Ķemeri Bog.
-Choose from two loop walks along a network of boardwalks, the longer of which has a popular raised observation platform.
-As you stroll, stop to admire delicate moss, stunning orchids, undersized pine trees, blueberries, rosemary, and along the way, perhaps you’ll spot a stork or an otter.
+After breakfast, journey to Ķemeri National Park.
+Millennia ago, this scenic region was submerged beneath the Baltic Sea.
+Today, it is a vast wetland ecosystem supporting thousands of plant and animal species—including the white wagtail, Latvia’s national bird, easily recognized by its striking black, white, and gray plumage. Ķemeri’s lakes, mires, marshes, and bogs are among the park’s most distinctive features, and you’ll witness their tranquil beauty up close during a walk through the Great Ķemeri Bog.
+Choose from two loop trails along a network of raised boardwalks; the longer route includes a popular observation platform that offers panoramic views.
+As you stroll, admire the delicate mosses, colorful orchids, stunted pine trees, wild rosemary, and blueberries.
+With luck, you may also spot a stork or even an elusive otter.

 Included Meals: Breakfast